Russians try to block city, cement gains in eastern Ukraine | Law-Order

 Russians try to block city, cement gains in eastern Ukraine

-Russian forces were trying to block a city in eastern Ukraine, the region's governor said on Saturday, after a relentless assault on a neighbouring city forced Ukrainian troops to begin withdrawing after weeks of intense fighting.
+Russian forces are trying to cut off the strategic city of Lysychansk in eastern Ukraine, the Luhansk regional governor said on Saturday, after a relentless assault on nearby Sievierodonetsk forced Ukrainian troops to begin withdrawing.

 Russia also launched missile attacks on areas far from the heart of the eastern battles.